Comply with New Zealand legislation and food standards

 - dairy regulations and standards.

-Other suppliers in your export chain – for example, storage facilities, processors, and transporters – also need to operate under an RMP.
-RMPs help you manage hazards and ensure that your product is fit for purpose and meets legal requirements.
+Other suppliers in your export chain – for example, storage facilities and other manufacturers – also need to operate under an RMP.
+RMPs help you identify and manage hazards and ensure that your product is fit for purpose and meets legal requirements.

-If at any point the dairy products are processed, transported, or stored outside of an approved RMP, you can’t get an official assurance and your products will lose their eligibility for export.
+Those transporting dairy products will need to operate under an RMP or regulated control scheme (RCS).
+If at any point the dairy products are harvested on farm, processed, transported, or stored outside of an approved RMP, or RCS if an RCS applies, you can’t get an official assurance and your products will lose their eligibility for export.

 Develop and register your RMP